Industrial hemp farming: a crop to rebuild Newburgh’s economy?

 Aerial view of a 86,000 Sq.
 Ft.
 Industrial space for lease at 220 Dupont Ave Newburgh, N.Y.

-Newburgh’s affordable commercial real estate
+Newburgh’s affordable commercial real estate can meet demand

 In order to meet the hoped-for demand for CBD products, Newburgh’s stock of commercial real estate might offer investors an affordable real estate solution so they can either start, locate, or grow their businesses here.